Lebowski89/blog/content/roles.md

 ```

-The idea is to keep the main tasks file as streamlined as possible, and sub-tasks can help with that.
+The idea is to keep the main tasks file as streamlined as possible.

 ```